 Lease rental income is earned from the lease of residential properties to approved housing bodies for social housing purposes and from the lease of certain trading properties.
 It is accounted for on a straight line basis over the lease term in accordance with accounting policy 2.23.

-A property being held by a group entity has been written down to NRV in Q3 following receipt of a revised valuation report.
+Properties being held by group entities have been written down to NRV following receipt of a revised valuation report.